vladdsm/myblog_attempt/_posts/2017-11-21-topics-Keep-Your-Secret.md

 postscriptum
 ------------

-beyong the theory I have also studied different simple ways to exploit this concept.
-The material is quite big so I packed that to the e-learning course.
-Feel free to [check this out](https://www.udemy.com/keep-your-secrets-under-control/?couponCode=KEEP-SECRET-10)!
+beyong the theory I have also studied different simple ways to exploit this concept while doing everything possible to manage risks.
+The material is packed that to the e-learning course that will give you ready to use examples to exploit and use `Public Key Cryptography`.
+Remember that this course is created by *non-programmer* for *non-programmers*.
+Feel free to [check this out and benefit now!](https://www.udemy.com/keep-your-secrets-under-control/?couponCode=KEEP-SECRET-10)

 ![course\_image](images/Course_1387910_Revision_0_Designer_Sofía.png)